vattay/tears-in-the-rain/README.md

 Run in a terminal *not* in the container.

+### Sample Apps
+A great way to get a feel for how DS works is building, running, and exploring the test apps.
+It will show you what it can do and provides useful code examples.

-### Running your first deepstream sample, test 1
+#### Running Deepstream Test 1

-Move in terminal or open the `opt/nvidia/deepstream/deepstream/samples/apps/sample_apps/deepstream_test1`.
+Move in terminal or open the `/opt/nvidia/deepstream/deepstream/samples/apps/sample_apps/deepstream_test1`.

 We just need to build then